MOBO-OSS/ASK/Readme.md

 Rviz is another powerful ROS tool, which is used for visualization, not provide other special features(Concept Validation, Collision Verification, etc.).
 Meaning while, Pangolin provide almost same feature which is ROS-Free.

- The project(ASK) aims to develop a ROS-free tool for SW solution validation and Algo reliable verification, which can be used in multi-domain, e.g. Robot, ADAS, APA, AVP, etc.
+ The project(ASK) aims to develop a ROS-free tool for SW solution validation and Algo reliability verification, which can be used in multi-domain, e.g. Robot, ADAS, APA, AVP, etc.
        The project can't be used standalone, it need a front-end which injects signal to ASK.
+As to the front-end, let's discuss in another repo.

 ## Demo with dummy signal
 ### 1. ADAS Scenario
   ![ADAS_DEMO.git](./Data/res/ADAS_DEMO.gif)  ![APA_DEMO.gif](./Data/res/APA_DEMO.gif)
 ### 2. Robot Scenario
   ![AGV_DEMO.git](./Data/res/AGV_DEMO.gif)
 ### 2. Robot Demo

 ## Scopes
 ### 1. Not provide simulator function, all the data & signal from real scenarios(On-line, Data/Signal playback, etc. )